AGHRapidPro/DiscordPinger/README.md

 pip install -r requirements.txt python3 main.py "discord_webhook_url" "1.2.3.4" "192.168.1.1" "etc."
 ```
-^make sure to separate arguments using spaces
+^Make sure to separate arguments using spaces.

 You must provide at least two arguments - discord webhook url and an ip address.
-Not tested with ipv6
+Not tested with IPv6.

 ## **How to build a docker image?**
-example:
+Example:
 ```
 git clone https://github.com/AGHRapidPro/DiscordPinger
 cd DiscordPinger